OWON-LILLIPUT/jupyter-lab/README.md

   ![Screenshot_1-1](./resources/Screenshot_1-1.png)

-## 2、Install jupyter libraries and jupyter-lab libraries
+## ~~2、Install jupyter libraries and jupyter-lab libraries~~(Due to Python's partial dependency library updates not supporting the arm architecture compiler, jupyter is temporarily unable to be installed and used normally)

 - Connect the oscilloscope to the Internet.